 Our reported results use clinical assessment criteria that are in broad use as standard endpoints in solid tumor and lymphoma trials.
-In brief, patient tumor size is assessed by at approximately eight week intervals by CT or MRI scan while on treatment and the greatest reduction or smallest increase in tumor size are reported as the "best response" per the criteria below.
-Patients who withdrew from the trial after receiving drug are reported by their best assessment if they completed an assessment or as "progressive disease" if they did not.
-The specific response measurements are RECIST 1.1 for ovarian and CRC trials, and the Lugano classification for NHL trials.
+These include RECIST 1.1 for ovarian and CRC trials, and the Lugano classification for NHL trials.
 Per RECIST criteria, a "partial response" is a result in which the tumor shrinks at least 30% without the growth of new tumors and a "complete response" is the abolishment of tumor mass without new tumor growth.
 Per Lugano criteria, a "partial response" is a result in which the tumor shrinks at least 50% or in which the metabolic activity of the tumor has reduced activity compared to baseline, without the growth of new tumors.
 A "complete response" is a result with the abolishment of tumor mass or tumor metabolic activity without new tumor growth.
 Patients with "objective responses" are those with either a partial or a complete response.
 Per RECIST criteria, a patient with "stable disease" has a tumor size that is between a less than 30% reduction and less than 20% growth without growth of new tumors.
 Per Lugano criteria, "stable disease" is defined as less than a 50% reduction in tumor size and less than 50% growth or no increase in metabolic tumor activity, without growth of new tumors.
 In our AML trials, response assessment criteria were per ELN 2017 recommendations.
 Using these criteria, the best responses we observed were cases of "stable disease", which are defined as patients who lack a partial or complete response yet did not exhibit disease progression.
 Progression in AML is defined by increases in blast (or cancer) cells and in partial and complete responses there is a substantial reduction in blast cells.
 In addition, we report "biological responses" that indicate notable biological changes in the bone marrow that were associated with 5F9 therapy but did not meet the definition of a partial or complete response.